 - The Bolognese is also known as the Bichon Bolognese.
 It originated in Bologna, Italy, and is a member of the Bichon family of white, fluffy dogs.

 - Other Bichon breeds include the Maltese, Coton De Tulear, and Bichon Frise.

-- The Bichon breeds were popular trade items through the centuries because of their portability and amiable temperament.
+- The Bichon breeds were popular trade items throughout the centuries because of their portability and amicable temperament.